nautsio/workshop-docker-coreos-and-consul/markdown/CoreOS.md

 ```
 systemctl          - lists all system units
 systemctl status   - of a specific unit
+systemctl cat      - shows the content of a unit file
 journalctl         - show all log output
 journalctl -u      - show log output of a unit
 docker             - manage docker on local host